logo

 • Past president, Alabama State Bar

-• Past president, Legal Services Corporation of Alabama
+• Past president, Legal Services Corporation Alabama

 • Former State Bar Commissioner